harryzcy/mailbox-browser/docs/state.md

 The state consists of the following:

 - `activeEmail`: the active draft email that's rendered in full-screen mode.
-- `updateWaitlist`: the waitlist queue of emails to be updated via HTTP requests.
 - `emails`: The full list of emails that's opened and displayed in tabs.

 The following actions manages the state: